virtual-cast/Zenject/README.md

 * **<a id="faq-performance"></a>How is performance?**

     See <a href="#optimization_notes">here</a>

+* **<a id="faq-multiple-threads"></a>Does Zenject support multithreading?**

+    Yes, with a few caveats
+    - You just need to enable the define `ZEN_MULTITHREADING` in player settings
+    - Only the resolve and instantiate operations support multithreading.
+The bindings that occur during the install phase must cannot be executed concurrently on multiple threads.
+In other words, everything after the initial install should support multithreading.
+    - Circular reference errors are handled less gracefully.
+Instead of an exception with an error message that details the object graph with the circular reference, a StackOverflowException might be thrown

 * **<a id="howtousecoroutines"></a>How do I use Unity style Coroutines in normal C# classes?**